guyernest/lambda-durable-execution-rust/README.md

 It is **not** an official AWS project.
 The API and behavior are heavily inspired by (and validated against) the official Durable Execution SDKs for other languages (notably the Node.js/TypeScript implementation), but this crate is developed independently.

+## Status / expectations

+- **Experimental**: APIs may change and edge cases are still being explored.
+- **Compatibility-first**: the goal is to match the Durable Execution service semantics and the official SDK behavior where practical.
+- **MSRV**: Rust 1.82 (edition 2021).

 ## What this SDK provides

 The core crate, `lambda-durable-execution-rust`, helps you build replay-safe Lambda workflows by checkpointing durable operations: